gm2552/hungryman/doc/TAPDeployment.md

 If successfully installed, there will be an RabbitMQ cluster operator pod running in the `rabbitmq-system` namespace.

-### RabbitMQ Topology Operator (Experimental)
+### RabbitMQ Topology Operator

 If you choose to use the KNative eventing deployment option, you will also need to deploy the RabbitMQ Topology Operator.
 This operator allows for the declarative creation of resources like RabbitMQ exchanges, queues, and bindings.
-The topology operator is a dependency of the KNative RabbitMQ Source resource which will be covered in the next section.
+The topology operator is a dependency of the KNative RabbitMQ source resource.
+The RabbitMQ source acts as a bridge between messages emitted by the `hungryman-search` application and the rest of the downstream services.

 To install the RabbitMQ Topology operator, run the following command against your cluster.